Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Lego scars in QDM: exact results

 \section{Lego scars in QDM: exact results}

 An obvious question that arises from the results so far is whether it is possible to analytically construct either of the different types of scars that we observe in the QLM or the QDM.
-While we do not know the general mechanism(s) to construct all types of observed scars here, the examination of certain type-I scars for the QDM on systems with $\Ly=4$ expressed in the electric flux basis gives an idea of how to construct such type-I scars analytically (so that these are exact eigenstates of $\ham$ at any $\lambda$).
+While we do not know an analytic approach to construct all types of observed scars here, the examination of certain type-I scars for the QDM on systems with $\Ly=4$ expressed in the electric flux basis (after an entanglement entropy minimization algorithm implementation) gives an idea of how to construct such type-I scars analytically so that these are exact eigenstates of $\ham$ at any $\lambda$.
 As we show, these states can be viewed most naturally in terms of basic building blocks, or legos, which have a dead zone at boundaries parallel to the $y$ direction and contain entangled units like emergent singlets and other more complicated structures in the interior.
 These legos can then be fitted with each other in the $x$ direction to create exact eigenstates in systems with arbitrarily large $\Lx$.
-The numerically obtained type-I scars in the QDM (as summarized in Table.~\ref{tab:hQLM}), barring a single scar with $\Opot=4$ and another with $\Opot=6$ for the $(4,4)$ system, all turn out to be examples of such lego scars.
+The numerically obtained type-I scars in the QDM (as summarized in Table.~\ref{tab:scarsQLMQDM}), barring a single scar with $\Opot=4$ and another with $\Opot=6$ for the $(4,4)$ system, all turn out to be examples of such lego scars.

 To see how this works out, consider a $S_{L/2}$ minimized type-I scar for the system $(\Lx,\Ly)$ = $(6,4)$, with $(\Okin, \Opot)$ $=$ $(0,4)$.
 On expressing the scar wavefunction in the electric flux basis, we see that only four basis states contribute with the same amplitude but with different signs, as illustrated in Fig.~\ref{fig:lego1}.
 It is clear that the basis states, $\ket{c_1}, \cdots, \ket{c_4}$, each have four flippable plaquettes (denoted in blue) while the rest of plaquettes are unflippable.
 Moreover, the horizontal bipartition (along axis $A_H$) yield $S_{L/2} = 0$, while the vertical bipartition (along the axes $A_V$) yield $S_{L/2} = 2 \ln 2$.
 This suggests that the wavefunction can be expressed as a tensor product of two unentangled pieces along the vertical $\Lx$ direction, which we call \emph{legos}.